While long rides on a motorcycle can be very rewarding, a good break calls for a great camping chair, easy to carry and comfortable at the same time.

 However, some of the other camping chairs provide a 5-second assembly, which might be useful for people looking for ease of use.

 For my verdict, I have made a list of the things that I liked about this chair and the things that I did not, so that you can figure out whether this camping chair suits your needs or not.
-These plastic ends help to keep stable while in the sand or on loose surface.
+These plastic ends help to keep stable while in the sand or on a loose surface.

 Things I like